bbauska/W3Cx-2of5/README.md

 How do you center an inline element?
 As we recall, inline elements are positioned along the baseline, in the natural flow of the text or content.
-So for any individual inline element, there is *no CSS property* you can apply directly to cause this element to center.
+So for any individual inline element, there is <i>no CSS property</i> you can apply directly to cause this element to center.
 You may apply some padding evenly or unevenly to position its content relative to its own box.
 But that's not centering the element itself.